B2B Consignment: What It Is & Top Strategies for Success

 What Is B2B Consignment?

-B2B consignment is a sales arrangement in which you, the consignor, place the consignment, which can be industrial machinery, equipment, or MRO parts, with a dealer or distributor, the consignee, to sell on your behalf.
-Legal title remains with you until each unit reaches the end customer, so unsold inventory stays on your balance sheet.
+B2B consignment is a sales arrangement where you, the consignor, place assets on consignment with a dealer, distributor, or resale partner, known as the consignee, to sell on your behalf.
+In most consignment arrangements, legal title remains with you until the asset sells or another agreed transfer event occurs.

-In practice, the consignor supplies, insures, prices, and retains ownership of the assets.
-The consignee markets the inventory, completes the sale, and remits payment once each item is sold.
+In practice, the consignor supplies the assets, sets pricing rules, and keeps agreed ownership rights.
+The consignee markets the assets, manages buyer interest, completes the sale, and sends payment after each item sells.

 The workflow typically follows five stages:

-1. Agreement – Both parties sign a contract that defines pricing, commission, insurance, and return terms.
+1. Agreement – Both parties sign a contract that defines pricing, commission, insurance, reporting, and return terms.

-2. Delivery – Equipment ships to the consignee’s site, where serial numbers and condition are logged.
-The consignee will also conduct an Overages, Shortages, and Damages (OSD) report to align what they received with what the consignor believed that they shipped.
+2. Delivery – Equipment ships to the consignee’s site, where the consignee logs serial numbers, condition details, and receiving records.
+The consignee may also conduct an Overages, Shortages, and Damages (OSD) report to compare received assets with what the consignor recorded as shipped.

 3. Storage – Items remain in labeled “consigned” locations while inventory data syncs through shared enterprise resource planning (ERP) or vendor-managed inventory (VMI) dashboards.

-4. Sales Reporting – The consignee records each sale and issues periodic inventory and transaction reports.
+4. Sales Reporting – The consignee records each sale and provides periodic stock and transaction reports for every approved resale location.

-5. Payment – After deducting the agreed fee, the consignee remits funds for sold units; unsold assets remain yours until the contract ends or goods are returned.
+5. Payment – After deducting the agreed fee, the consignee sends funds for the sold items.
+Unsold assets remain yours until the contract ends or goods are returned.

 Common Assets Suited for B2B Consignment

-Choose assets that retain value, match secondary-market demand, and store safely at a dealer’s site.
-The four groups below offer the strongest recovery potential.
+Choose assets that retain value, match secondary-market demand, and can be stored safely at a dealer’s site.
+The four groups below often offer the strongest recovery potential.

 1. Excess Industrial Machinery

-Idle or surplus production assets that exceed current capacity requirements are ideal candidates for consignment.
-Placing them with a specialized dealer converts dormant capital into cash, frees floor space, and postpones depreciation charges.
+Idle or surplus production assets that exceed current capacity requirements are strong candidates for consignment.
+Placing them with a specialized dealer converts dormant capital into cash, frees floor space, and supports faster value recovery.

 2. Used / End-of-Life Equipment

-Pre-owned, serviceable machines and tooling still hold measurable residual value and draw buyers in established secondary markets.
-Consignment shifts the selling effort to a channel partner, accelerating recovery without disrupting core operations.
+Pre-owned, serviceable machines and tooling still hold measurable residual value and attract buyers in established secondary markets.
+Consignment shifts the selling effort to a channel partner, which can speed up recovery without disrupting core operations.

 3. MRO Inventory

-Surplus MRO stock often accumulates beyond optimal safety levels.
-Consigning these high-value spares transfers carrying costs off your balance sheet while keeping critical parts available to the end user.
+Surplus MRO stock often accumulates beyond optimal safety levels after system changes, maintenance shifts, or equipment upgrades.
+Consigning these high-value spares reduces internal storage pressure while keeping critical parts available to the end user.

 4. Finished Goods

 Slow-moving, seasonal, or end-of-life products gain extended market reach through consignment arrangements.
-You retain ownership until sale, reducing write-off risk and aligning revenue recognition with actual demand.
+You retain ownership until sale, which reduces write-off risk and aligns revenue recognition with the agreed control-transfer event.

 Legal & Contractual Framework